Jun Ahn

 Jun Ahn (안준) is a South Korean photographer, known primarily for her Self-Portrait series of photographs taken from atop high buildings.
-She has worked extensively in the United States, particularly in New York City, as well as South Korea.
+She has worked extensively in the United States, particularly in New York City, now living with her family in Seoul, South Korea.

-She has produced the books Self-Portrait (2018) and One Life (2018).
+She has produced the books Self-Portrait (2018) and One Life (2018) and Until You Left Off Dreaming About(2013).

 Career

 Ahn was educated at the University of Southern California, graduating with a degree in art history in 2006, followed by two years of postgraduate study of photography at the Pratt Institute.
 While at the Pratt she began work on the Self-Portrait project.

 In 2009 and in 2010 she was awarded the Dean's Scholarship at Parsons The New School for Design, and in 2011 received both the Dean's and a departmental scholarship.
 During this time her work received its first major exhibitions, including a joint exhibition with Kazue Taguchi at PS 122 in New York.
 The Parsons awarded her a Master of Fine Arts with honors in January 2012, following which she enrolled in a PhD program in photography at Hongik University in Seoul.
-Ahn received her phD degree in photography.
-Her dissertation investigates the aesthetic of high-speed photography and in a relation to performance and high-speed photography on her work.
+Ahn received a PhD in photography.
+Her dissertation examined the aesthetics of high-speed photography in the context of her work.